mathXin112/XinHu.github.io/_pages/about.md

 # 🔥 News
 - *2024.09*: One paper (Learning 3D Equivariant Implicit Function with Patch-Level Pose-Invariant Representation) was accepted by NeurIPS 2024.
+- *2024.05*: One paper (Residual-Conditioned Optimal Transport: Towards Structure-Preserving Unpaired and Paired Image Restoration) was accepted by ICML 2024.

 # 📝 Publications